 How to keep the leftovers?

-You can keep leftovers in the fridge, in an airtight container, for 3-4 days.
+You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
 Reheat them gently in the microwave on 50% power.
 This is one of those dishes that actually tastes even better the next day, when the flavors have had a chance to meld.

 Never miss a recipe!